metal3d/katenary/doc/docs/index.md

 ## Install Katenary

-Katenary is developped using the :fontawesome-brands-golang:{ .gopher } [Go](https://go.dev) language.
+Katenary is developed using the :fontawesome-brands-golang:{ .gopher } [Go](https://go.dev) language.
-The binary is statically linked, so you can simply download it from the [release page](https://github.com/metal3d/katenary/releases) of the project in GutHub.
+The binary is statically linked, so you can simply download it from the [release page](https://github.com/metal3d/katenary/releases) of the project in GitHub.

 You need to select the right binary for your operating system and architecture, and copy the binary in a directory that is in your `PATH`.